betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 But even if you develop strong debugging skills, the first priority should be to write code that is easier to debug and less likely to require debugging in the first place.

-First, write clearly.
+First, *write clearly.*
 Use descriptive variable and function names, and add appropriate comments.
 Comments should explain intent, not merely restate implementation details.
 For complex or obscure code, comments are especially important.
 Clear code helps both your future self and anyone else who may need to debug it.
 With a better understanding of the code, you are more likely to spot problems quickly.

-Second, write defensively.
+Second, *write defensively.*
 Always check error codes returned by functions, and add assertions to validate assumptions.
 For example, check whether function arguments are valid or whether a block of code produces the expected result, and provide clear error messages when something goes wrong.
 These assertions can be disabled in optimized builds, or simply left in place if their performance impact is minimal.

 In MPI programs, you also need to consider whether an assertion is collective, meaning it must occur in the same way across all processes in an MPI communicator.
 If it is collective, you may want only one process to print the error message to avoid flooding the screen.
-In PETSc, we use a macro, `PetscCheck(condition, comm, ierr, ...)`, which takes an MPI communicator for exactly this purpose.
+In PETSc, we use a macro, `PetscCheck(condition, comm, ierr, ...)`, which takes an MPI communicator (`comm`) for exactly this purpose.
 If the check is local, you can pass `MPI_COMM_SELF`.

 Better still, programmers should build in stack-tracing support so that, when something goes wrong, the program can print a call stack with function names, file names, and line numbers.
 With that information, developers can often identify the problem directly from the error message without opening a debugger.

 Clear error messages also improve communication between developers and users, and save developers' time.
-At PETSc, they enable what we sometimes call *debugging through email*: developers can often diagnose bugs in PETSc or in a user’s code simply by reading the error messages pasted into an email.
+For the PETSc team, they enable what we sometimes call *debugging through email*: developers can often diagnose bugs in PETSc or in a user’s code simply by reading the error messages pasted into an email.

 In addition to assertions, you should use memory-checking tools to validate your code.
 For example, `Valgrind` can help detect memory leaks, uninitialized memory reads, and dangling-pointer use.
-It is often best to begin interactive debugging only after your program is already *clean* under such validation tools.
+Often, it is more useful to use such tools to make sure your program is generally free of such problems than to debug a problem at a time as they arise.

 ## Debugging with `printf`

 Our survey suggests that developers still rely heavily on `printf` debugging.
-Although it is basic, it remains useful when you only need to inspect variable values or confirm that a particular code path was taken.
+Although basic, it remains useful when you only need to inspect variable values or confirm that a particular code path was taken.

 `printf` debugging requires no special tool support, does not depend on compiler flags, works in both local and remote environments, and can be used with any MPI job scheduler.
-It is ideal when it is sufficient.
+When it is sufficient for your needs, it can be an ideal solution.

 In this [post](https://mpi-debug.org/2025-07-17-debug-with-printf/), I describe how to tag standard output with MPI ranks and how to direct output into separate files or directories using the two most popular MPI implementations, MPICH and Open MPI.